Industry Research Fellowships frequently asked questions

 Does the nominated Fellow have to work for the applicant organisation?

 Yes.
-The Fellow must be employed by the applicant organisation for the duration of the fellowship.
-The Fellow can be employed in a full-time or part-time (minimum 50 per cent FTE) capacity.
+The Fellow must be employed in a minimum 50 per cent FTE capacity by the applicant organisation for the duration of the fellowship.

-Can a business/company apply for an Advance Queensland Research Fellowship?
+Can a business/company apply for an Advance Queensland Industry Research Fellowship?

 How many collaborative partners are required to secure a fellowship?

-A minimum of one partner organisation is required, provided that partner is an industry/end-user organisation.
+A minimum of one partner organisation is required, provided that partner is a Queensland-based industry/end-user organisation.

-There is no limit on the number of additional partners a fellowship project can have.
+There is no limit on the number of additional partners a fellowship project can have, however, applicants are encouraged to only select partners who are essential to the fellowship project.
+The additional partners can be based in Queensland, interstate or overseas.

 What is an industry/end-user organisation?